 The Boar's Head Festival

-Come celebrate the Feast of the Epiphany (Three Kings Day) with St. Mark’s-in-the-Valley’s annual Boar’s Head Festival beginning at 6 pm Friday, January 6 – The Feast of the Epiphany.
+Come celebrate the Feast of the Epiphany (Three Kings Day) with St. Mark’s-in-the-Valley’s annual Boar’s Head Festival beginning at 4 pm, Sunday, January 3, 2021.

 Do you want to be in the cast?
-Children and youth gather for costumes and casting (no lines!) as sheep, shepherds and angels at 5 pm.
+Adults gather at 3.
+Children and youth gather for costumes and casting (no lines to memorize or say!) as sheep, shepherds and angels at 3:30 pm.
 Meet in the Parlor on the breezeway along the courtyard at St. Mark's.

 No reservation needed; we will pass the hat for donations of any amount to defray cost.
 If you wish, please bring a dessert to share (a great time to get those last few Christmas cookies out of the house!)

 Gather for a wonderful pageant and delicious meal.
 We welcome the return of the Central Coast Pipe Band!
 (It’s worth making the effort to hear this incredible assembly of bagpipes and drums in the church and at the feast!)